What Are Keywords

 In paid for campaigns you bid for keywords.

 Who is willing to pay the most for a certain keyword will get their Ad listed on Google page 1 (as long as the page also has good page authority*) when the chosen keywords are entered in the search bar.

 Every time some one clicks on that ad the winning bidder pays Google the bid amount, this is why it's called pay-per-click (PPC).

 Keywords associated with online gambling cost well over £100 per click, with ones for legal and technical services costing over £50.
-Some businesses are spending more on single clicks than some of our clients total monthly SEO budget!
+Some businesses are spending more on buying single clicks than some small businesses monthly SEO budget!

 This is one reason we tell our small business clients to think long and hard before embarking on PPC campaigns.